US Clubs and Organizations

 A rectangular wooden solid that is not necessarily a cube is painted blue on the outside and then divided into one-unit cubes.
 As a result, exactly half of the cubes have blue paint on them.
 What were the dimensions of the rectangular solid before it was painted?

 Does this question make you want to get out a pencil and paper and start figuring it out?
 Does the prospect of getting together with other like-minded people get you stoked?
 Then the Math Team may be the perfect group for you.
 Open to upper school students enrolled in geometry or above, the Math Team meets weekly during the activity period.
 Members of the team are committed to a modest competition schedule, are hungry for victory, and most of all love math!
 Want more information?
 Existing Math Team Members may click on the Math Team link on their portals.
-Others may simply contact one of our dedicated coaches: Bobby Stecher, or Shannon Boswell.
+Others may simply contact one of our dedicated coaches: Bobby Stecher or Kenna Jones.

 Founded in 2007, the Stratford Peer Mentoring Program ultimately aims to build better relationships between upper and underclassmen and to nurture a more positive school culture.
 Seniors and juniors mentor incoming freshmen in order to help them better adjust to the academic, procedural, and social demands of the Upper School.
 Specifically, the mentors will look to facilitate the process of increased student self-esteem and confidence, encourage academic achievement, and promote positive school, peer, and family connectedness.
 In addition, the program aims to provide upper class students with opportunities to learn and demonstrate leadership skills and to make them feel more like active stakeholders in the Stratford community.
 Mentors will endeavor to exhibit Stratford Academy's highest values at all times and will provide positive role models for younger students.